 We’ve been fortunate enough to get some time with Tony Field, Marine & Offshore Manager from Lloyd's Register, who believes that exhibiting at Seatrade Maritime Middle East is key to their overall strategy.

-Lloyds Register started out in 1760 as a marine classification society.
+Lloyd's Register started out in 1760 as a marine classification society.
 Today, they are one of the world’s leading providers of professional services for engineering and technology – improving safety and increasing the performance of critical infrastructures for clients in over 75 countries worldwide.
 The profits generated fund the Lloyd’s Register Foundation, a charity which supports science and engineering-related research, education and public engagement around everything they do.

 Scandia are industry leaders in the design, production, and delivery of apparel and PPE for the maritime, offshore, and cruise industries.
 What began as a family business nearly 45 years ago has since gone worldwide from Rotterdam, Singapore, Houston, and, soon, Dubai.
-Still, they remain a family business of skilled, relentless innovators and expert partners to our longstanding clients.
+Still, they remain a family business of skilled, relentless innovators and expert partners to their longstanding clients.